 Southern Style Pork Sandwiches

-It’s summer and you’re probably craving barbecue.
-Try these Southern Style Barbecue Pork Sandwiches using lean pork tenderloin that you can either grill or roast in the oven.
+Try out this recipe for these Southern Style Barbecue Pork Sandwiches using lean pork tenderloin that you can either grill or roast in the oven.

 Prep time: 60 minutes for meat to marinate and 30 min. cooking time